 Small, isolated pockets of Coues whitetail inhabit the Boreal Forest biome, which ranges in elevation from 6,000 feet to over 9,500 feet.
-In the high country, Coues deer inhabit the ponderosa pine forest predominantly, but also inhabit mixed-conifer forests as well.
+In the high country, Coues deer inhabit the ponderosa pine forest predominantly but also inhabit mixed-conifer forests as well.
 The bulk of precipitation in this zone is from winter and late-spring snowfall, and from late-summer monsoon showers.
-Annual precipitation averages between 20–30-inches.
+Annual precipitation averages between 20–30 inches.
 Here, summer temperatures average 80-degrees, and winter temperatures can dip into negative numbers on occasion.

 That said, a wide variety of big game animals exist in the territory shared by mountain lions and Coues deer, including mule deer, elk, and bighorn sheep.
 An adult mountain lion requires the equivalent biomass of one deer per week to survive.
 Some misinterpret this to mean that the mountain lion literally consumes one deer per week; however, this is not the case.
-The mountain lion is a generalist, and consumes whatever prey it can catch easily and that is readily available.
+The mountain lion is a generalist and consumes whatever prey it can catch easily and that is readily available.

 As with all species, two secondary threats are of concern for the Coues whitetail: 1) poaching, and 2) habitat loss.
-Poaching of Coues whitetail does occur throughout their habitat, but is probably has the most negative impact on deer populations in Mexico, where the enforcement of game laws is more difficult.
+Poaching of Coues whitetail does occur throughout their habitat but is probably has the most negative impact on deer populations in Mexico, where the enforcement of game laws is more difficult.
 Although the Southwest has seen a lull in human growth over the last few years, more than likely it is just that, a lull.
-When populations continue to grow, all species, the Coues whitetail included, will see a detrimental loss of habitat as expansion of the human population occurs.
+When populations continue to grow, all species, the Coues whitetail included, will see a detrimental loss of habitat as an expansion of the human population occurs.

 The management of the Coues whitetail is complex.
-The Coues whitetail shares its territories with other big game species: mule deer, elk, bighorn sheep, pronghorn, javelina, bear, and mountain lion.
+It shares its territories with other big game species: mule deer, elk, bighorn sheep, pronghorn, javelina, bear, and mountain lion.
 Each species has its own economic factors, which game managers have to consider when making management decisions.
 Second, the deer’s range comprises mostly public land with several different management authorities.
 It requires collaboration among agencies to ensure the management of the Coues whitetail, as well as other species.

 In the US, Coues deer inhabit mostly public land, which the management of is shared across state governments, Bureau of Land Management, and the US Forest Service.
 The majority of Coues whitetail habitat in the US is national forest land.
 In Mexico, the opposite is true, the majority of Coues habitat occurs on private lands.
-In the US, each agency manages their lands for multiple uses, which includes wildlife watching, hunting, camping, off-highway vehicle use, and general-purpose recreation.
-These agencies interact with respective game department(s) on wildlife issues.
+In the US, each agency manages its lands for multiple uses, which include wildlife watching, hunting, camping, off-highway vehicle use, and general-purpose recreation.
+These agencies interact with the respective game department(s) on wildlife issues.

 Famed outdoor writer, Jack O’Connor put Coues deer hunting on the map.
-O’Connor was born in southern Arizona, and was one of the first outdoor writers to write about hunting the tiny deer referred to as the “Grey Ghost” because of its elusiveness and ability to inhabit rough country.
+O’Connor was born in southern Arizona and was one of the first outdoor writers to write about hunting the tiny deer referred to as the “Grey Ghost” because of its elusiveness and ability to inhabit rough country.
 One of his many descriptions of the Coues Whitetail is found in his book, The Big Game Animals of North America, where O’Connor wrote, “The whitetails in southern Arizona and northern Mexico are found in country rough enough for mountain sheep.”

 Spot & Stalk